dwhitena/blog-content/go_plus_dashing/article.md

 	dashing start

-As you will see this project comes with a variety of example widgets.
-However, one nice things about dashing is the huge number of [third party widgets](https://github.com/Shopify/dashing/wiki/Additional-Widgets) we can utilize.
+As you will see this example dashboard that is generated with the `dashing new` command comes with a variety of example widgets (visit localhost:3030 to see what they look like).
+However, keep in mind that one great thing about dashing is the huge number of [third party widgets](https://github.com/Shopify/dashing/wiki/Additional-Widgets).

+For this example, we are going to imagine that we have three worker processes in a worker pool of a Go-based server of some kind.
+These three worker processes may be handling REST requests, processing messages from a queue, etc.  In any event, this may be a typical situation encountered by a Go programmer given that Go makes concurrency so natural.

+In the dashboard, let's create three widgets, one corresponding to each worker, that will monitor how many events each

 ### Go job